Drew-Goddyn/buildkite-mcp/README.md

 BUILDKITE_ACCESS_TOKEN=your-token npm start
 ```

-The server will start on port 3000 by default, or you can set a custom port with the `PORT` environment variable.
+The server will automatically select an available port, or you can still specify a custom port with the `PORT` environment variable if needed.

 ## Error Handling